ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 sudo ip addr add 192.168.1.21/32 dev lo
 ```

 This is not enough, though.
-By default, linux all the addresses from all interfaces for ARP requests and responses.
+By default, Linux considers all the addresses from all interfaces for ARP requests
+and responses.
 We need some more twiddling in kernel network options:

 ```bash
 sudo sysctl net.ipv4.conf.all.arp_ignore=1